pchoi-edr/TechEngr-C360-LOS-API-V1.1/authentication.md

 begin using our APIs, though you may find some background information about the process helpful or instructive.

-For authentication via OAuth2, EDR uses only the "client credentials" authorization grant.
+For authentication via OAuth2, LightBox uses only the "client credentials" authorization grant.
 A general OAuth2 workflow can be seen in the following diagram.